nehakrishnakumar/auto-bot/README.md

-# ban-me-bot
+# auto-bot
-This is a bot that "bans" a Discord user.
-When you say "ban me" to the bot, it'll respond with two words that sound similar, such as "banh mi" or something along those lines.
-It is totally created for fun and not to be taken seriously, and is a dive for me into dictionaries, mapping, and similar techniques.
+Coming off of the previous idea of the ban-me-bot that I was attempting to work with before, this is a bot that gives completely ridiculous autocomplete suggestions to the words or phrases that you give to the bot.
+My goal is to work with this bot and to work with autocomplete without the need of another API (besides the Discord API).
+I really want to be able to understand how it would work, and maybe I could use this as a template for other people when they're making autocomplete-related bots themselves?
+The quarantine has given me so much time to learn new things.